sekrupke/bi-mini-project-p02/README.md

 ## Milestones of the project
 The main goal of the project is to answer specific business questions and determine KPIs based on the data given in the dataset.
+The business questions and mandatory KPIs are listed in a separate task document (_P02 - Task for BI mini-project_).

 The project is divided in 5 major milestones which are described in detail in this document.
 * Step 1: Review of the Data Set